message/iata/BE.md

 - passengers arriving from Malta, Monaco or Vatican City (Holy See);
 - passengers arriving from orange regions of Finland, France, Italy, Portugal, Spain or Sweden .Details can be found at <a href="https://www.info-coronavirus.be/en/colour-codes-by-country/">https://www.info-coronavirus.be/en/colour-codes-by-country/</a> ;
 - passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Korea (Rep.), Kuwait, Macao (SAR China), Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay.
-8. A completed "Passenger Locator Form" must be submitted online at most 180 days before arrival.
-The form can be found at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a>
+8. Passengers entering or transiting through Belgium must complete a "Passenger Locator Form" at most 180 days before arrival at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a>
 9. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
 10. Passengers are subject to medical screening.
 11. Residence permits issued by Italy with an annotation of ‘ASILO' are not accepted for entering or transiting through Belgium.